I am Jeff Southern from Kennesaw, GA. You have reached EVThing.me. This site was created that that you can follow the

 I spent the week in Cape Girardeau Missouri Attending EVCCON 2013

 I had a great time visiting with fellow EV builders, future builders and vendors.
-I can say with complete certainty this this
+I can say with complete certainty that this

 convention is much more fun if you bring an Electric Car with you.
-Throughout the week there are presentation by people with
+Throughout the week there are presenttions by people with

 a great deal of knowledge and wisdom related to building of Electrical vehicles.
 It also includes a car show and a track day event where

 you can see how well your conversion performs.
-There is a 1/8 mile drag race, and auto cross and a dyno pull available for all attendees.
+There is a 1/8 mile drag race, and an auto ross and a dyno pull available for all attendees.

-As for the numbers on my car, lets just say there was driver error in the auto cross and had probably the longest time of the event.
+As for the numbers on my car, let's just say there was driver error in the autocross and I probably had the longest time of the event.
 I did a little

 better in the drag race.
 My fastest time was 10.98 at 61mph.
 Not bad for a car that made 74hp at the rear wheels on the dyno.
 My car also weighed in at 2399lb total weight